 Dr. Martha Gardner

-Dr. Martha Gardner is the Chief Scientist for Statistics, Quality, and Innovation Methods and the Global Quality Leader for General Electric Global Research.
-In her current role she helps teams develop new conceptual designs for products and manufacturing processes, and then makes them robust, reliable, and serviceable through the use of modeling and analytics.
+Dr. Martha Gardner is the Executive Quality Leader – Process Improvement for GE Aviation.
+Prior to taking this role, she served as the Chief Scientist for Statistics, Quality, and Innovation Methods and the Global Quality Leader for GE Global Research.
+She helps teams improve capability of current processes, as well develop new conceptual designs for products and manufacturing processes, and then make them robust, reliable, and serviceable through the use of modeling and analytics.
 She has a Ph.D. in Statistics from North Carolina State University and B.S./M.S. from the University of Alabama.
-Dr. Gardner has been involved with IRI since she joined GE’s Advanced Technology Organization almost 10 years ago.
-Early on she was engaged in the IRI Six Sigma Conferences, and hosted this at her site one year.
-More recently she has been involved in different ROR projects, as well as engaging the next generation of GE participants in IRI activities.
+Dr. Gardner has been involved with IRI for over 10 years.
+Early on she was engaged in the IRI Six Sigma Conferences, and hosted this one year.
+More recently she was involved in different ROR projects, as well as engaging the next generation of GE participants in IRI activities.

 Lee Ann Cochran